niven01/rackspace_wwpt/README.md

 Summary
 -------
-Download Tentacle.exe and install using below attributes.
+Download Tentacle.exe and install using below attributes  .
-The installation of certificate requires elevated permissions. to achieve this the following takes place:
+The installation of certificate requires elevated permissions.
+To achieve this the following takes place:

-- Temporary admin account is created (recommend storing these in encrypted data_bag)
+- Temporary admin account is created

 - Scheduled windows task created which runs (C:\Program Files\Octopus Deploy\Tentacle\install.bat)